 If you are used to buying grocery store eggs in the US, you expect eggs to be white, clean, and refrigerated.
-When you start raising your own chickens, though, you’ll discover that what you’re collecting in the nesting boxes isn’t quite what you find in the giant fridge at the local supercenter.
+When you start raising your own chickens, though, you will discover that what you are collecting in the nesting boxes is not quite what you find in the giant fridge at the local supercenter.

 Freshly-laid eggs are healthy, delicious, and anything but uniform.
 Depending on the breeds and ages of the birds in your flock, your eggs will vary in size and color—from white to shades of brown to blue and green.
 Freshly-laid eggs can go straight from the nesting box to your kitchen and into your hungry tummies.

 But what if the eggs you collect are covered in…icky stuff?
 Read on for what you can do about dirty eggs.

 If you are finding a lot of dirty eggs in the nesting boxes, the cleanliness of your coop might be the culprit.
 Chickens do not exactly walk around muddy puddles or piles of dropping.
 They will walk straight through, getting muck all over their feet.
 Basically, whatever is on the ground is going to end up in their nesting boxes.

 Keeping the floor of the coop clean goes a long way to having clean eggs.
 Take extra care to clean out your coop if the weather is wet and the ground is muddy.
 Do not waste time cleaning up when water gets into the food and makes a soggy mess.
 Try laying down sand or pine shavings to make sweeping out droppings and muck quick and easy.

 Make sure you have enough nesting boxes for your flock.
 If there are too many hens per box, they could try to lay at the same time and break the eggs already there.
 Having too many eggs in the same place could lead to breakage.

 Aim for at least one nesting box for every 5 chickens, and fill the boxes with lots of soft, clean bedding to encourage laying and protect the eggs.